 Harju maakond, Kesklinna linnaosa

 One of the most notorious and feared pre-trial prisons operated in the basement of the building at 1 Pagari Street during the Soviet occupation.
 The former KGB prison cells are now open to the public.
-The building built in 1912 has had a remarkable role in the recent history of Estonia.
-Arrested Estonian politicians, civil servants, intellectuals, veterans of the War of Independence, but also ordinary people were beaten and tortured there, and then sentenced to death or imprisonment.
+Built in 1912, the building has had a remarkable role in the recent history of Estonia.
+Arrested Estonian politicians, civil servants, intellectuals, veterans of the War of Independence, as well as ordinary people were beaten and tortured there.
+Many were then sentenced to death or imprisonment.
 The prison cells built in the basement have remained a symbol of communist terror to this day.
-Visitors can explore the basement comprising two corridors, six prison cells, and a punishment cell.Read more
+Visitors can explore the basement comprised of two corridors, six prison cells, and a cell for punishment.Read more

 Ungru Manor is one of the most impressive neo-baroque buildings in Estonia, although the castle was never fully completed.
 It is an imposing building, which is an almost exact copy of the Merseburg Castle in Germany.
 Behind the construction of the manor was a sad love story: Count Ungern-Sternberg fell in love with the daughter of the lord of Merseburg Castle, who had promised to spend her entire life in Merseburg Castle.
 The count promised to build an exact replica of the building and she agreed to move there.
 However, the construction stopped when the count's lover suddenly fell ill and died.
 These are mystical ruins in a beautiful place, making it a wonderful place for taking pictures!Read more